Best Transcription App for Academic Researchers in 2026

 Is AI transcription acceptable for academic research?

-AI transcription is increasingly accepted in academic research, provided that transcripts are reviewed for accuracy.
-Many researchers use AI transcription as a first pass, then manually correct errors.
+AI transcription is increasingly accepted in academic research, as long as transcripts get reviewed for accuracy.
+Many researchers use AI transcription as a first pass and then manually correct errors.
 Document your transcription method and any corrections made in your methodology section for transparency.

 Can I export VidNotes transcripts to NVivo or ATLAS.ti?

 VidNotes supports export in multiple formats.
-You can export transcripts as text files that can be imported into qualitative data analysis software like NVivo, ATLAS.ti, or Dedoose.
-Timestamps are preserved in the export, maintaining the connection between transcript segments and source recordings.
+You can export transcripts as text files that can be imported into QDA software like NVivo, ATLAS.ti, or Dedoose.
+Timestamps stay preserved in the export, so the link between transcript segments and source recordings is maintained.

 How does VidNotes handle specialized academic terminology?

 VidNotes uses OpenAI's Whisper model, which handles many specialized terms well but may occasionally misrecognize highly technical or discipline-specific vocabulary.
-Reviewing and correcting transcripts is recommended for research use, particularly for field-specific terminology, acronyms, and proper nouns that are uncommon in general speech.
+Reviewing and correcting transcripts is recommended for research use, particularly for field-specific terminology, acronyms, and proper nouns that aren't common in general speech.

 Get started